 Humboldt State University

 I am Professor and Chair of Mathematics at Humboldt State University. where I have taught for over ten years.
-I am currently most passionate about mentoring mathematics undergraduates, and have developed a course built on industry connections designed to teach students marketable skills for the workforce.
-My research has focused on biochemical and mechanical cell signaling, but I have also studied models of neuroanatomy in zebrafish.
-I serve as a faculty advisory council member of the "California State University Program for Education and Research in Biotechnology (CSUPERB)".
+I am currently most passionate about mentoring math undergrads and have developed a course to connect students to industry and help them develop marketable skills for the workforce.
+My research is in biochemical and mechanical cell signaling, but I have also modeled neuroanatomy in zebrafish.
+I am a faculty advisory council member of the "Cal.
+State Univ.
+Program for Education and Research in Biotechnology (CSUPERB)".

 University of the Virgin Islands

-Robert Stolz received a PhD in Mathematics from Lehigh University, where his work was focused on stochastic processes, integration and measures in infinite dimensional vector spaces.
-His more recent and current mathematics research include application of mathematical and computational methods to proteomics, population biology, and study of coral diseases.
-Dr. Stolz is director of a number of STEM (Science, Technology, Engineering and Mathematics) undergraduate projects aimed at increasing the number of students from groups traditionally underrepresented in STEM who earn baccalaureate degrees, and ultimately increase the numbers that go on for advanced degrees in STEM.
+Robert Stolz received a PhD in Mathematics from Lehigh University.
+His current research includes applications of mathematical and computational methods to proteomics, population biology, and study of coral diseases.
+Dr. Stolz is director of a number of STEM undergraduate projects aimed at increasing the number of students from groups traditionally underrepresented in STEM who earn baccalaureate degrees, and ultimately increase the numbers that go on for advanced degrees in STEM.